Voluntarynet/voluntary.app/README.md

     index.html

-In your local Chrome browser.
-This a contatenation of all the JS and CSS resource in the project and is built by running the archive/archive.js script in nodejs.
+in your local Chrome browser. index.html is a contcatenation of all the JS and CSS resource in the project and is built by running the archive/archive.js script in nodejs.

 Alternatively, you can open: